jorroll/rschedule/README.md

 rSchedule makes use of a fairly simple `DateAdapter` wrapper object which abstracts away from individual date library implementations, making this package date library agnostic.

-`StandardDateAdapter`, `MomentDateAdapter`, and `MomentTZDateAdapter` packages currently exists which provide a `DateAdapter` complient wrapper for the standard javascript `Date` object, as well as [`moment` and `moment-timezone`](https://momentjs.com) objects.
+`StandardDateAdapter`, `LuxonDateAdapter`, `MomentDateAdapter`, and `MomentTZDateAdapter` packages currently exists which provide a `DateAdapter` complient wrapper for the standard javascript `Date` object, as well as [`moment`, `moment-timezone`](https://momentjs.com), and [luxon `DateTime`](https://moment.github.io/luxon/) objects.
 Additionally, it should be pretty easy for you to create your own `DateAdapter` for your preferred library.
 See the DateAdapter section below for more info.
 If you choose to do so, `DateAdapter` related pull requests will be welcomed.
-The `MomentTZDateAdapter` supports different timezones.
+The `MomentTZDateAdapter` and `LuxonDateAdapter` supports different timezones.
 All `DateAdapter` packages support `local` and `UTC` timezones.
 As noted above, installing a specific `DateAdapter` package is a seperate step, so, if you wanted to use rSchedule with `moment-timezone`, you might install with

 ```bash
 yarn add @rschedule/rschedule @rschedule/moment-date-adapter